jeremytammik/tbc/a/1659_param_filter.md

       37% 16%
 Extensions 302 April, 17

-Filter for parameter value in the #RevitAPI @AutodeskRevit #bim #dynamobim @AutodeskForge #ForgeDevCon
+Forge Tutorials and filtering for a parameter value in the #RevitAPI @AutodeskRevit #bim #dynamobim @AutodeskForge #ForgeDevCon http://bit.ly/filterforparam

 Today, let's revisit the topic of filtering for a parameter value, and mention the updated Forge tutorials &ndash; Learning Forge tutorials